-The 5 things you can change to make time with your kids
+The 5 things you can do to make time with your kids

 It is my pleasure to introduce Mikala Grossё of Inspired Office.
 I recently did a survey of mothers with children aged between 4 and 8 years of age.
 I asked those women what the biggest barrier was to playing with and enjoying their children.
 I got over 160 responses and overwhelmingly the answer was "lack of time".